girlscript/winter-of-contributing/Interview_Preparation/Most popular Algorithms asked in Interviews.md

     ---

+    <a name="Backtracking"></a>
 14. ### Backtracking

     **Backtracking** is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally         build candidates to the solutions, and abandons each partial candidate c **(“backtracks”)** as soon as it determines that c cannot possibly be completed to a valid             solution.

     Backtracking can be applied only for problems that admit the concept of a **partial candidate solution** and a relatively quick test of whether it can be completed to a       valid solution.
 Backtracking is often much faster than brute force enumeration of all candidates since it can eliminate a large number of candidates with a single test.

     ---

+    <a name="Dynamic-Programming"></a>
 15. ### Dynamic Programming

     **Dynamic programming** is a method for solving a complex problem by breaking it down into a collection of **simpler subproblems**, solving each of those subproblems just       once, and storing their solutions using a **memory-based data structure (array, map, etc)**.
 Each of the subproblem solutions is indexed in some way, typically based on       the values of its input parameters, so as to facilitate its lookup.
 So, the next time the same subproblem occurs, instead of recomputing its solution, one simply looks         up the previously computed solution, thereby saving computation time.
 This technique of storing solutions to subproblems instead of recomputing them is called                 memoization.

     ---

+    <a name="Divide-and-Conquer"></a>
 16. ### Divide and Conquer

-    **Divide and conquer (D&C)** is an algorithm design paradigm based on multi-branched recursion.
+    **Divide and Conquer (D&C)** is an algorithm design paradigm based on multi-branched recursion.
 A divide and conquer algorithm works by recursively breaking down a problem     into two or more **subproblems** of the same or related type until these become simple enough to be solved directly.
 The solutions to the subproblems are then combined to     give a solution to the original problem.

     ---

+    <a name="Greedy-Algorithm"></a>
 17. ### Greedy Algorithm

     A **greedy algorithm** is an algorithmic paradigm that follows the problem-solving heuristic of making the locally optimal choice at each stage with the hope of finding a     **global optimum**.

     ---

+    <a name="P"></a>
 18. ### P

     **P** is a **complexity class** that represents the set of all decision problems that can be solved in **polynomial time**.
 That is, given an instance of the problem, the     answer yes or no can be decided in polynomial time.

     Given a graph connected G, can its vertices be coloured using two colours so that no edge is monochromatic?

     **Algorithm** : start with an arbitrary vertex, color it red and all of its neighbours blue and continue.
 Stop when you run out of vertices or you are forced to make an       edge have both of its endpoints be the same color.

     ---

+    <a name="NP"></a>
 19. ### NP

     **NP** is a **complexity class** that represents the set of all decision problems for which the instances where the answer is "yes" have proofs that can be verified in         polynomial time.